micmejia/bible-dump/NKJV/Malachi/Mal 2.md

 If you will not hear, And if you will not take _it_ to heart, To give glory to My name," Says the Lord of hosts, "I will send a curse upon you, And I will curse your blessings.
 Yes, I have cursed them already, Because you do not take _it_ to heart.

 ###### 3
-"Behold, I will rebuke your descendants And spread refuse on your faces, The refuse of your solemn feasts; And _one_ will take you away [^a]with it.
+"Behold, I will rebuke your descendants And spread refuse on your faces, The refuse of your solemn feasts; And _one_ will take you away with it.

 ###### 4
 Then you shall know that I have sent this commandment to you, That My covenant with Levi may continue," Says the Lord of hosts.